mostly-harmless-ai/challenges/tasks/hello-world/Readme.md

     git push origin main

 Go to your task fork in Github and look for the `Contribute` menu just under the green `Code`button.
-Click there and then on `Create pull request`.
+Click it and then click on `Create pull request`.